danpratt/running-zen/README.md

 ## Description

 Running Zen is an ap for your TV that allows you to watch running videos while you exercise on your treadmill.
+All you have to do is put your Apple TV Siri Remote in your pocket and start running!

 ## Purpose